ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image11]

-For the fifth image ...
+For the fifth image, the model has strong confidence to predict "Right-of-way at the next intersetion"(probability of almost 1.00).
+This is the right prediction
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|